About the panel

 What the panel will consider

-Matters can be submitted for consideration by contacting the CPSP Secretariat.
+Matters can be submitted for consideration by completing the application form.

 For more information, please contact the Cladding Product Safety Panel – Make an enquiry.

 The first report of the Cladding Product Safety Panel (CPSP) contained a list of four product categories that are considered acceptable replacement options for the purposes of Project Remediate.

 - Solid metal sheets

 Certain additional design and installation requirements also apply to these materials.

 The CPSP is continuing to evaluate products and expects to include additional recommended products and systems in later reports.

 The Deemed-to-Satisfy Provisions of the National Construction Code (NCC) (C1.9) require the external walls and other specified components of certain buildings to be ‘non-combustible’.